Null controllability of the parabolic spherical Grushin equation: Proof of Theorem

 \subsection{Proof of the negative statement of Theorem \ref{Theo2}}

 The goal of this subsection is to prove \begin{Prop} Let $a,b\in\RR$ be such that $0<a<b\le\pi/2$ and $T\le\log\left(1/\cos a\right)$.
-Then system (\ref{eq39}) is not observable in $\omega_{a,b}=(a,b)$ in time $T$ uniformly with respect to $n\in\NN$. \end{Prop} \begin{Rema} It is worth to emphasise that the not null observability result provided here remains true if $\omega_{a,b}=(-b,-a)\cup(a,b)$ by symmetry and parity. \end{Rema} \begin{proof} We use a particular function which solves (\ref{eq39}) and for which the observability inequality (\ref{eq46}) fails under the condition $T\le\log\left(1/\cos a\right)$.
-More precisely, in what follows, we design a sequence of solutions of (\ref{eq39}) such that
+Then system \eqref{eq23} is not observable in $(a,b)$ in time $T$ uniformly with respect to $n\in\NN^{*}$. \end{Prop} \begin{Rema} Note that, the not null observability result provided here remains true in $(-b,-a)\cup(a,b)$ by symmetry and parity.
+However, this concerns only the cases $n\in\NN^{*}$ (see, Remark \ref{rmk::usefule}). \end{Rema} \begin{proof} We use a particular function which solves \eqref{eq23} and for which the observability inequality \eqref{eq46} fails under the condition $T\le\log\left(1/\cos a\right)$.
+More precisely, in what follows, we design a sequence of solutions of \eqref{eq23} such that

 We recall that the highest weight spherical harmonics of degree $n$ present extreme concentration around the equator.
 These are defined by